Best Treks in the World

-I’m no expert at trekking but from my past experiences traveling in South America, Asia and Africa, I’ve learned that trekking not only pushes you beyond your boundaries but also shows you the beauty of our planet.
+I’m no expert at trekking but from my past experiences traveling in South America, Asia and Africa, I’ve learned that trekking not only pushes you beyond your boundaries but also shows you the raw and rugged beauty of the backcountry.
 So without further ado, here are the 10 best treks in the world (based on research):

 To get to Macchu Picchu – the world famous archaeological site in Peru – many people opt for the 3 or 4-day trek that brings them through sacred ancient sites, rocky paths, and imposing mountain passes.
 Lauded as the best trek in the world, this was said to be the same route that the royal Incas used to take to weave through the Andean mountains.

 The trek usually starts from Cuzco and costs around US$350, including all meals, porters and camping facilities.
-Exodus Travels has a great Inca trail tour so that you can enjoy the trek and leave all the planning details up to the experts.
 Views of white-tipped mountains and high cloud forest combine with the magic of walking from one cliff-hugging ruin to the next – understandably making this the most famous trek in South America.

 Distance: 43km ~ 4 days

 How to: Join Intrepid Travel’s 21-day Essential Peru tour which includes the Inca Trail